 Ph.D. students start thesis research soon after matriculation.
 A rigorous review system monitors the progress to facilitate timely completion in 4-5 years for students without an M.S. degree, and in as short as 3 years for students with a relevant M.S. degree.
 All Ph.D. students are supported with full financial aid that covers tuition and stipend.
 The Department also participates in a joint M.D.-Ph.D.
 Program with the University of Pittsburgh School of Medicine.

 The M.S. program, built upon the interdisciplinary, collaborative culture of Carnegie Mellon University, provides an ideal opportunity for career advancement in biomedical engineering or transitions from other disciplines into biomedical engineering.

 The large degree of flexibility and a wide choice of research advisors allow M.S. education to be tailored according to the student's professional goals, from R&D in biotechnology, healthcare, to university faculty.
-Students may choose between the traditional Research-Option M.S. program and the accelerated Practicum-Option M.S. program.
-If choosing the practicum option, a practicum course can provide opportunities for clinical exposure at local hospitals.
+Students may choose between the traditional BME M.S. - Research program and the accelerated BME M.S. – Applied Study program.
+If choosing the BME M.S. – Applied Study program, a practicum course can provide opportunities for clinical exposure at local hospitals.
 It may also be combined with programs in Engineering & Technology Innovation Management to form a dual M.S. program.
 Students wishing to enter Carnegie Mellon's Ph.D. program in Biomedical Engineering must reapply and compete with the general pool of Ph.D. applicants.

 more on M.S.
 Program